-Home » The Blog » Marketing » My Annual Review: Random Thoughts on 2023
+Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 My Annual Review: Random thoughts.

-At the end of each year, intelligent business owners review the past year, their successes, and what they can do better.
+Intelligent business owners review the past year, their successes, and what they can do better at the end of each year.
+You learn from your mistakes and keep on trucking.

 I started my little internet studio in a small town storefront on the IL/WI border in 1995.
 Back then, folks thought I was nuts.
-And here I am, 29 years later, still doing what I love and helping others succeed.
+And here I am, decades later, still doing what I love and helping others succeed.

-Each year, I share with you my experiences and insights.
-And what I’ve learned.
-As well as the changes I am making and why in my WordPress coaching business.
+Each year, I share my experiences and insights, what I’ve learned, the changes I am making, and why in my WordPress consulting and coaching business, along with some tips for your consideration.

-Hopefully, this annual review of my modus operandi can help you think about your program from a different angle—food for thought.
+Hopefully, this annual review of my modus operandi can help you consider your program from a different angle—food for thought.

-My annual self-assessment examines how I spend my time to produce the desired results.
+My annual assessment examines how I spend my time to produce the desired results.
 This helps me discover what I excelled at and what I can do better.
+I also look at the business arena overall to see what’s new, over, and around the corner.

 Words of Wisdom: